We welcome general submissions for consideration in our upcoming exhibitions.

 The mission of The Current - Memberships, Public Programs, Education

-Membership benefits: Invitations to Members Only events and previews, discount on art classes and workshops, e-News about HDAC events, exhibits and parties, networking connections, discounts at local businesses and restaurants, inclusion in the Members' Art Show...
+Membership benefits: Invitations to Members Only events and previews, discount on art classes and workshops, e-News about The Current events, exhibits and parties, networking connections, discounts at local businesses and restaurants, inclusion in the Members' Art Show...

-Lectures and Discussions: The Helen Day introduces the community to a variety of stimulating lectures by artists, art historians, community leaders, professors, and other professionals as well as panel discussions on a topic pertinent to contemporary art or theme related to the exhibitions.
+Lectures and Discussions: The Current introduces the community to a variety of stimulating lectures by artists, art historians, community leaders, professors, and other professionals as well as panel discussions on a topic pertinent to contemporary art or theme related to the exhibitions.

 The Annual Members' Art Show and Sale: This annual event is the perfect opportunity for artists to get their work up on the walls of the gallery and into public view.
 Sixty-five percent of the profits go to the artist.
 The Members' Art Show is not juried but is curated by staff or a member of the Curatorial Committee

-Emerging Artists Group Shows: Intermittent exhibitions at the Center that include a number of artists of merit who may not yet have enough strong work to warrant a solo exhibition, or who we wish to exhibit as soon as possible but we are scheduled far in advance.
+Emerging Artists Group Shows: Intermittent exhibitions at The Current that include a number of artists of merit who may not yet have enough strong work to warrant a solo exhibition, or who we wish to exhibit as soon as possible but we are scheduled far in advance.
 Group shows are professionally curated by staff or guest curators.

 Dona Ann McAdams: Performative Acts curated by John Killacky